tamilselvanarjun/auto-ed/docs/mod1.rst

 1, exact expressions for derivatives can quickly become complex, which can somtimes make computing derivatives in this manner computationally inefficient.

-* Automatic differentiation is a procedure that computes derivatives to machine precision without explicitly forming an expression for the derivative.
-It relies on application of the ideas of the chain rule to decompose complex functions into elementary functions for which we can compute the derivative exactly.
+* **Automatic differentiation is a procedure that computes derivatives to machine precision without explicitly forming an expression for the derivative.
+It relies on application of the ideas of the chain rule to decompose complex functions into elementary functions for which we can compute the derivative exactly.**

 Automatic differentiation can be split into two primary "modes": forward and reverse.
 Both modes allow for efficient and accurate computation of derivatives.
-Advanced approaches exist for combining forward and reverse mode into a hybrid, but these are beyond the scope of this course.
+Advanced approaches exist for combining forward and reverse mode into a hybrid, but these are beyond the scope of these introductory modules.
 The properties of automatic differentiation make it useful for a variety of applications including machine learning, parameter optimization, sensitivity analysis, physical modeling, and probabilistic inference.
 In the rest of this module, we will begin to explore the mechanics of automatic differentiation.